freedomofpress/securedrop/docs/overview.rst

 A source submits documents and messages by using `Tor Browser
 <https://www.torproject.org/projects/torbrowser.html>`__ (or Tails) to access
 the *Source Interface*: a public Tor Hidden Service.
-Submissions are encrypted in place on the App server as they are uploaded.
+Submissions are encrypted in place on the *Application Server* as they are uploaded.

 Journalists
 ~~~~~~~~~~~